neshacascia/kanflow/README.md

 #### Database Restructure for Improved Organization
 Initially, each board was a document stored in one collection, while tasks were stored separately in another collection.
 To identify which tasks belonged to which user and board, I relied on the corresponding board ID for filtering.
 However, when it came to implementing the drag-and-drop functionality, I recognized a great need for a more structured approach to enhance organization and maintain task reordering effectively.
 To fix this, I revamped the data structure by storing each user as a document in the collection.
 Within this document would contain a `boards` array to accommodate multiple boards.
 Each board element would contain a `tasks` array to store individual tasks specific to that board.
 This restructuring not only significantly improved the readability and organization of the database but also ensured seamless updating of task reordering.

+#### Optimizing State Management with Local Storage & Context API
+Upon successful authentication, a `user` property with a value of `true` is added to the localStorage and is removed upon logout.
+This eliminated the need for redundant execution of my previous `checkAuthentication()` function and unnecessary GET requests, as I would leverage this stored property, enhancing the rendering efficiency of the homepage.

+The Context API is utilized quite extensively for state management throughout this application.
+One instance was to help minimize unnecessary page refreshes and optimize the user experience by introducing a new state `isBoardUpdated`.
+This state is designed to track any changes that require the board to be updated.
+I modified the logic within tasks-related operations (adding a new task, editing a task, changing subtask completion or task status) and editing the board, to then update the `isBoardUpdated` state to `true`.
+This ensures seamless tracking of changes and that the latest data is efficiently fetched without resorting to a manual page reload.

 ## Running this Project Locally
 #### Server
 In one terminal: